Andrew Chandler (golfer)

 Andrew Haydn "Chubby" Chandler (born 1953) is an English retired professional golfer (European Tour) and current managing director of the Cheshire-based sports management firm International Sports Management (ISM).

-Golf career
+Early life

 Chandler is of Turkish descent.
-As an amateur, he won the British Youths Open Amateur Championship in 1972 and turned professional in 1974.
+As an amateur, he won the British Youths Open Amateur Championship in 1972.

+Professional career

+In 1974, Chandler turned professional.
 His first European Tour tournament was that year's Italian Open, which was also the tour debut of Seve Ballesteros.
 He spent the following 15 years playing on the Tour, with his best season in 1986 when he finished 44th on the Order of Merit; he also had his best result in that season with a third place in the Italian Open.
 Despite never winning on Tour, he did have one professional victory, at the 1985 São Paulo International.
 However, after another slump in form, he retired from the professional game in 1989.